 4 Nights in Wild Expedition Safaris.

 The tour officially starts at Kasane International Airport, where you will be met by Pat and the BEAST.
-A short 15-minute transfer has you arriving at The Garden Lodge where you will freshen up after the flight and prepare for your first safari experience, a boat cruise.
+A short 15-minute transfer has you arriving at the Pangolin Chobe Hotel where you will freshen up after the flight and prepare for your first safari experience, a boat cruise.

 Pat will accompany you on a private sunset boat cruise along the Chobe river.
 You will enter the Chobe National Park and be welcomed to Botswana in typical Chobe style, lots of elephants!
 This section of the park comes to life at this time of the day as hundreds of animals head down to the river to drink.
 You are likely to see herds of elephants, buffaloes, red lechwe, impala, baboons, waterbuck, huge crodociles and hippos to name a few!

-The Garden Lodge will be a very comfortable start to the adventures that await over the next few days.
+The Pangolin Chobe Hotel will be a very comfortable start to the adventures that await over the next few days.